Creating a Story Map GIS Portfolio

 Graphics need to be inserted into ArcGIS Online Story Maps as images.

-- Images should be around 700 pixels on the longest edge.
-This is a compromise between high resolution for large displays, and moderate size to improve page loading time.
+- Images should be around 700 pixels on the longest edge, which is a compromise between high resolution for large displays, and moderate size to improve page loading time.

 - Images containing charts, maps, and text should be inserted as PNG (portable network graphics) files that can be large, but which preserve clear edges of lines and polygons.